Send the right non-verbal messages in your next interview with these key body language tricks.

 Again, don't be so obvious as to mimic every move the interviewer makes, as they'll probably catch on and make the technique backfire.
 Instead, be subtle and stay professional.

 This body language tip reflects a bit of the advice we heard about our posture as children.
 The key here is to be relaxed, but not overly relaxed:

 Sit up straight: This should start in the waiting area and continue into the interview space.
 Augustine's advice is to sit as if there was a string connecting your head to the ceiling.
 This not only sends a message of strength and credibility; it actually resets certain brain chemicals so we feel stronger and more confident when in this position.

-Along with good posture, make sure your arms and legs are uncrossed, your feet are on the floor, and you're sitting all the way back in the chair.
-Anything else tells the interviewer, “I really don't care about this job.”
+Along with good posture, make sure your arms and legs are uncrossed, your feet flat on the floor, and you're sitting all the way back in the chair.
+Anything else sends the wrong signal and tells the interviewer, “I really don't care about this job.”